 Studies have consistently shown that freshmen living on campus are more likely to return to the university for their second semester than those living off campus.
 The Residential Life office has teamed up with various other offices on campus to provide academic assistance and programming in the freshman residence halls.
 There are expanded study hours (quiet hours) in all the freshman residence halls, an ARCH (Academic Resource Consultant in Hall) who can assist you with academic questions, and a PERT (Peer Educator in Residence for Technology) who can assist you with any computer questions.
 There are also study lounges on each floor, as well as those designated for 24-hour study in each residence hall.

 Yes!
 Bikes are permitted on-campus, HOWEVER, it has been our observation that a vast majority of students who bring bikes to campus don’t use them.
 Students quickly discover that campus isn’t that big and generally prefer to walk to class with a friend rather than ride.
-If you do choose to bring one, it must be stored on the bike racks outside your residence hall.
-Bikes may be registered with University Police for no charge.
+If you do choose to bring one, it must be registered with University Police and be stored on the bike racks outside your residence hall.
+There is no charge for bike registration.

 You must live with your assigned roommate until the second week of class.
 At that time, you may change rooms for any reason-no questions asked-as long as space is available.
 After room change week, if you and your roommate just cannot get along, go see your RA.
 He or she will help you work through the issues and make a roommate contract.
 If all else fails, your Hall Director will assist you in working through the tough times and find you the best possible living arrangement.
 Room changes after room change week may be assessed a room change fee.